John W Carroll

-Chris has a Silver License Coaching Certification from the Australian Swim Coaches and Teachers Association (ASCTA), is an ASCA Level 4 Coach, and has been a Personal Trainer for 10 years.
+Chris has a Silver License Coaching Certification from the Australian Swim Coaches and Teachers Association (ASCTA), is an ASCA Level 4 Coach, and has been a Personal Trainer for 11 years.
 He was also a presenter at the 2015 Southeast Asia Heads of Physical Education Conference in Phuket, Thailand.
 He has a strong background in Sports Nutrition and Exercise Science.
-He will be the Head Coach for Senior Prep as well as assist Senior A1 this season.
-Chris will be incorporating Strength & Conditioning programs into our Junior and Senior squads and we welcome him back home to Wahoos.
+He will be the Assistant Coach for Senior A1 this season.
+Chris is also a Physical & Health Education Teacher at Haddonfield Middle School.

 Head Coach Senior A